 Expert advice on how to build an outdoor patio roof or gazebo, with illustrated step-by-step instructions and construction diagrams.

 A house-attached patio roof takes advantage of the house’s structure by supporting one end of the roof on a ledger mounted horizontally to the house.
 The ledger, typically a 2 by 6, is usually designed to hold one end of the patio-roof rafters.
 Locating and mounting the ledger is normally a fairly easy process; the ledger should be attached before the foundation is built for a deck, patio roof posts, and other struture.

 Procedures for mounting a ledger depend on the type of siding on the house.
 Relatively flat siding can remain intact, but clapboard, beveled wood, metal, or vinyl siding should always be cut away.

-If you have beveled horizontal siding, then use an inverted piece of siding, as shown at right, to create a plumb surface for attaching the ledger.
+If you have beveled horizontal siding, then use an inverted piece of siding, as shown in the illustration here, to create a plumb surface for attaching the ledger.

 If your siding is not beveled, you can simply screw the ledger tightly to it.

 Remove enough of the siding so you can tuck flashing behind the siding above the ledger and allow it to overhang the siding below the ledger.

 When cutting wood siding, adjust the blade of the circular saw so it cuts just the siding and not the sheathing underneath.
 Also, do not let the blade cut beyond the layout lines.
 If you are cutting vinyl siding, you can use a sharp utility knife instead.